jdhruv1503/homeserver-landing-page/README.md

 # homeserver-landing-page

-A very basic home server landing page for personal use.
+A basic home server landing page for personal use.
 More features to come.